 Inspired by our four keynote speakers, Francesca Royster (DePaul University), Jack Hamilton (University of Virginia), Loren Kajikawa (George Washington University), and Shana Redmond (UCLA), the symposium will be structured around four themes:

 - How can we tell new stories by looking at the past through more deliberately eccentric and queer perspectives?

 - How might we more productively engage with audiences and voices from outside of academia?

 - How can we make popular music studies more inclusive and accessible?

 - How can we better account for the political stakes of listening?

 In addition to presentations by these four speakers, we hope to showcase the work of a number of other scholars in the field.
 We encourage paper submissions that engage with one or more of these questions through the lens of original research.
 Presentations will be limited to 15 minutes, followed by a generous amount of time for discussion after each panel.
 Proposals are due March 25, should be no more than 250 words, and should include a short bio.
 Please email text or word files (no PDFs), along with any questions, to [email protected].

 The symposium will award a limited number of travel grants to scholars for whom attending the symposium would be a financial burden.
 Applicants do not need to be dues-paying members of the AMS or AMS-PMSG to be eligible.
 To apply for a travel grant, download the application, and submit the completed form along with your proposal by March 25.

-Program Committee: Brian F. Wright (Fairmont State University), Amy Coddington (Amherst College), Andrew Mall (Northeastern University)
+Program Committee: Brian F. Wright (University of North Texas), Amy Coddington (Amherst College), Andrew Mall (Northeastern University)